angular/angular/aio/content/guide/view-encapsulation.md

 Angular adds the styles for this component as global styles to the `<head>` of the document.

-**Angular also adds the styles to all shadow DOM hosts.** Therefore, the styles are available throughout the application.
+As already mentioned Angular also adds the styles to all shadow DOM hosts.
+Therefore, the styles are available throughout the whole application.

 <img src="generated/images/guide/view-encapsulation/no-encapsulation.png" alt="component with no encapsulation">